ice

 Noun

-ice (countable and uncountable, plural ices)
+ice (usually uncountable, plural ices)

-1. (uncountable) Water in frozen (solid) form.
+1. Water in frozen (solid) form.

 • 1882, Popular Science Monthly (volume 20), "The Freezing of a Salt Lake"